 Performing systematic mosquito surveillance provides information about the species present and seasonal population trends.
-Each year, adult mosquito surveillance begins in mid-June before the expected start of arbovirus season in July.
+Each year, adult mosquito surveillance begins in mid-June before the expected start of arbovirus season in July; JCV may emerge earlier than WNV and EEEV.
 Surveillance ends in mid-October unless extended surveillance is indicated due to warm air temperatures or evidence of EEEV.